Reassessing Chris Bangle’s Bayerische Motoren Werke Legacy.

-But a decade later the reign of the Italian styling houses had reached its apogee and with manufacturers establishing studios of their own, the era of the auteur was already numbered.
-Men who had previously studied together and cut their teeth, notably in the studios of Uwe Bahnsen at Ford, were now vying for the big jobs at the styling studios at Renault, Fiat, Volvo and Audi.
+But within another decade the reign of the Italian styling houses had reached its apogee and with carmakers moving to establish studios of their own, the era of the auteur was already becoming numbered.
 A new era of car designer was dawning.

 Infamy is not for everyone, so why did Chris Bangle choose its path?
 Was it simply the case of a mediocre talent in possession of some interesting ideas and gifted with extraordinary powers of persuasion?
-Some have argued so, but it seems ludicrous to assume that even as persuasive an individual could talk the BMW board into committing €billions to a risky and unproven adventure by sheer force of personality.
+Some have argued so, but it appears ludicrous to assume that even as persuasive an individual as he could talk the famously astute and conservative BMW board into committing €billions to a risky and unproven adventure simply by sheer force of personality.

 What Chris Bangle always had in abundance is what former US President George H. Bush once described as The Vision Thing.
-In fact, this appears to be the chief purpose of the in-house design director, which may be one of the reasons they almost all, to a man (and they are all men) speak such unadulterated toss.
-But then, extrapolating upon design is habitually a one-way ticket to pseuds corner.
+In fact, this appears to be the primary purpose of the in-house design director, which may be one of the reasons they almost all, to a man speak such unadulterated toss.
+But then, extrapolating upon design has habitually been a one-way ticket to pseuds corner.

-Bangle was eloquent and savvy, he gave good copy and projected the image of the visionary, the prophet.
-By citing Frank Gehry or Zaha Hadid as influences, was he perhaps merely underscoring his outsider status?
-Industrial design is not art, although there is some art or artifice in its creation.
+Bangle was eloquent and savvy, he gave good copy and projected the image of the visionary.
+Citing Frank Gehry or Zaha Hadid as influences, was he perhaps merely underscoring his outsider status?
 Bangle proffered the notion of the car as art, and the designer as artist, but it’s equally possible he was being deliberately provocative.

-Over the past decade or so we’ve seen a convergence between concept and production car.
-In that time, technological advances and perhaps a degree of new millennium thinking produced creative solutions that morphed from the show stands to the production line.
-The motoring public quickly adapted to more daring surfaces, soon coming to expect production models to live up to the promise embodied on the show stands.
+Over recent years we’ve witnessed a marked convergence between concept and production car, where technological advances and new millennium thinking produced creative solutions that brought the show stands to the production line.
+With the advent of more daring forms, motorists quickly came to expect to see dreamscapes rendered flesh.

-As shape and form became exhausted, designers had little option but to fiddle with the details, courtesy of new material technology and some very clever software, and hope that nobody thought to peer under the curtain to see the levers being manipulated.
-It could be argued that Bangle’s styling studios were at the vanguard of this trend, leading the huddled masses, pied piper-like into a multi-radiused deeply reflective future.
+As shape and form have become exhausted, designers had little option but to finesse at the peripheries and hope that nobody thought to peer under the curtain to see the levers being manipulated.
+Now, courtesy of new material technology and some clever software, they could lead their customers, pied piper-like into a multi-radiused deeply reflective future.
+It could be argued that Chris Bangle’s styling studios were at the vanguard of this trend.

-Perhaps Bangle’s espousal of disharmonic forms became popularised because of they reflect the times in which we live, characterised by fearfulness, aggression, and excessive displays of emotion.
-The Bangle BMWs displayed highly emotive and dramatic forms, but within this however, there was retained a core discipline.
-The rationale was surprise – nothing was quite as it seemed.
+Another theory for Bangle’s espousal of disharmonic forms is that they have reflected the times in which we live – characterised by anxiety, aggression, and excessive displays of emotion.
+The Bangle BMWs displayed highly dramatic forms, but within however, was retained a highly disciplined core.
+The rationale however was surprise – nothing was quite as it seemed.

-Yet strip away the showy details and the basic shapes were relatively conservative – mostly three volume saloons.
-The use of surface treatment and BMW’s innovative abilities in metal stamping allowed shapes to appear genuinely novel at a time when few others could achieve such complex forms in production.
+Strip away the showy details and the basic shapes were relatively conservative – mostly three volume saloons.
+The surface treatment and BMW’s innovative abilities in metal stamping (and plastics) allowed shapes to appear genuinely novel at a time when few others could achieve such complex forms in production.
 Smoke and mirrors then?
 Bangle as automotive Barnum?